Carol Levy, MD

 Specialty:Endocrine, Diabetes and Bone Diseases

-“When I went to medical school it was with the goal of becoming a physician that I would want to see as a patient.
-Endocrinology is an area where we guide patients on the right path to improve health but the “ball” is really in the patient’s court.
-The role of the physician to educate and support the patient is of key importance.
-During my training at Joslin Clinic, I developed an interest in taking care of pregnant patients and delight in the challenge of caring for “2” patients.
-I find general endocrinology both exciting and fascinating as well.
-Explaining the reason the thyroid works the way it does, hormonal fluctuations and the impact of this on an individual, and the reasons at times the pancreas (the gland that normally makes insulin) does not, is critical to help patients take care of illnesses.
-As a child, I developed type 1 diabetes and the patience and respect I have received from caregivers along the way (as well as my obstetrician for my pregnancies) reinforces my belief that a patient who understands the purpose of a treatment is one who is able to manage his//her disease better.
+Dr. Levy attended medical school with the goal of becoming a physician that she would want to see as a patient.
+Dr. Levy believes that Endocrinology is an area where physicians help guide patients on the right path to improve health but the “ball” is really in the patient’s court.
+For Dr. Levy, the role of the physician to educate and support the patient is of key importance.
+During her training at Joslin Clinic, she developed an interest in taking care of pregnant women with diabetes and delighted in the challenge of caring for “2” patients.
+She finds general endocrinology both exciting and fascinating as well.
+Explaining the reason the thyroid works the way it does, hormonal fluctuations and the impact of this on an individual, and the reasons at times the pancreas (the gland that normally makes insulin) does not, is critical to help people take care of their illnesses.
+As a child, she was diagnosed with type 1 diabetes and the patience and respect she received from clinicians along the way (including her obstetrician for her own pregnancies) reinforced her belief that a patient who understands the purpose of a treatment is one who is able to best able to manage his//her disease.
 Returning calls and answering questions thoroughly is a priority.
-I try very hard to see patients at their scheduled time so arriving for appointments 5-10 minutes early is greatly appreciated by all!”
+She strives to see patients at their scheduled time so arriving for appointments 5-10 minutes early is greatly appreciated by all patients on her schedule.

 MD, Northwestern Univ Medical School

 Residency, Internal Medicine, Beth Israel Deaconess Medical Center- Harvard Medical School

 Fellowship, Endocrinology, Beth Israel Deaconess Medical Center- Harvard Medical School